 - Via downloadable application

-Please note: We generally recommend that you download the Player because that is the best way to use the Player to test apps in real-time as you work on them in the App Builder.
+Please note: We generally recommend that you download the Player because that is the best way to use the Player to test apps in real-time as you work on them in the App Editor.

 Downloading the Player